Onkar2706/CS546_Project_Group37/README.md

 ### Profile Page

 - Users can change account settings and view profile details.
-- Adjust payment information and password.
+- Adjust password.

 ## Extra Features

-- Search functionality for artists, art topics, categories, and art products.
-- Map feature to locate local art events and museums.
-- Learning page where artists can conduct workshops and post informative videos.
-- User follow system to customize the home feed with recommended art.
+- Users can upload files from their Device and used multer package

 ## GitHub Repository